MrCee/Synology-Homebrew/README.md

 ### Select your install type:

 #### 1) Minimal Install:

 This will provide the Homebrew basics, ignore packages in `config.yaml`, leaving the rest to you.

 _You can also use this option to uninstall packages in `config.yaml` installed by option 2 by running the script again._

 #### 2) Advanced Install:

 Full setup includes packages in `config.yaml`.

 _Recommended if you want to get started with Neovim or install some of the great packages listed._

 #### Both install types include the following essential packages to ensure Homebrew runs smoothly on Synology:

-- git, ruby, glibc, gcc, clang-build-analyzer (which includes latest python & pip), yq, zsh, oh-my-zsh.
+- git, ruby, glibc, gcc, python3, yq, zsh, oh-my-zsh.

 ## Configuration for Advanced install (`config.yaml`)